Unifying Text Semantics and Graph Structures for Temporal Text-attributed Graphs with Large Language Models: Experiments

 We begin our experimental evaluation by comparing the temporal link prediction performance of our model with baselines.
 We conduct this under two settings: (i) \textbf{transductive} setting, which predicts links between nodes that have appeared during training; and (ii) \textbf{inductive} setting, where predictions are performed with unseen nodes.
 Implementation details can be found in Sec. \ref{app_sec:settings} of the Appendix.

 The results are presented in Tab. \ref{tab:linkprediction}.
-Clearly, we can observe that all three backbones exhibit significant performance improvements after integrating {\model} across all datasets in both transductive and inductive settings.
-Meanwhile, they achieve SOTA performance with a substantial margin over the best baseline.
+Clearly, our {\model} framework significantly improves the performance of all three TGNN backbones across all datasets in both transductive and inductive settings.
+Meanwhile, {\model} achieves SOTA performance with a substantial margin over the best baseline.
 This observation proves the effectiveness of unifying text semantics and graph structures in TTAG modeling.
-Although LLM's zero/one-shot performance is suboptimal, {\model} still performs well.
-This suggests that LLM may struggle to directly comprehend the dynamic graph structures within TTAGs, but it can effectively boost representation learning by providing temporal semantic information.
-Moreover, integrating {\model} tends to result in closer performance across models.
+Although LLM's zero/one-shot performance is suboptimal, {\model} still performs well. \nips{This suggests that LLMs may struggle to directly comprehend the dynamics of graph structures in TTAG modeling, but our proposed {\model} framework helps them to resolve this issue effectively.} Moreover, our framework tends to result in closer performance across different TGNN backbones.
 We infer that this is due to the robustness of text semantics, which successfully reduces model reliance on simplistic structural information.
 Inspired by this, we detail a robustness study in Sec.~\ref{sec:robustness}.